Shobahus201201/Pertemuan-5/README.md

 `print("\n\n Assalamu'alaikum. ")` <br>
-print(f"Let me introduce my self, my name is {SHOBAHUS SOLICHIN}, but you can call me {SHOBA}, my NPM {31201006}, I was born in{JAKARTA} and   iam {2020} years old, I am very glad if you want to invite my house in {Perum.Citra Graha Prima}, So don't forget to call me before with the number {081297995301}, \n\n Thanks you ")
+print(f"Let me introduce my self, my name is {SHOBAHUS SOLICHIN}, but you can call me {SHOBA}, my NPM {31201006}, I was born in{JAKARTA} and   i am {19} years old, I am very glad if you want to invite my house in {Perum.Citra Graha Prima}, So don't forget to call me before with the number {081297995301}, \n\n Thanks you ")

 ```